rancher/elemental-docs/docs/custom-install.md

 ```

 Alternatively, cloud-config files path can also be referenced explicitly so the configuration is not
-extrictly needed to live within the MachineRegistration resource itself.
+strictly needed to live within the MachineRegistration resource itself.
 The `config-urls` section of the
 MachineRegistration is used for this exact purpose.
 See
 [MachineRegistration reference](/machineregistration-reference) page.